xujie-axu/LeetCodePractice/README.md

 **Solution:** Show different approaches about the problem by using the programming language -- **Ruby**.
 And there is a reference linking of current problem in leetcode website, so that you can see more info such as solution with other language, different approach and method, different detailed analysis and so on.

+**Conclusion:** Show what I learned from the problem.
+Summary of the knowleage.

 If there are somthing confused, welcome to connect with me in the [Issues](https://github.com/xujie-axu/LeetCodePractice/issues), or send email directly.
 I will reply as soon as possible.